T-Mose/AutomatedGrading/README.md

 ![Excel Results with Compilation Only](images/results_compilation.png)

+## New Features and Updates
+The script has been enhanced to support additional features:
+1. **Optional Unit Tests**: You can now choose whether or not to run unit tests.
+2. **Automatic GitHub Issue Creation**: If a GitHub token is provided, the script will automatically create GitHub issues based on the compilation and test results.
+3. **Main Class Detection**: The script automatically detects the main Java class in the student's code.
+4. **Timeout for Compilation**: A timeout mechanism is in place to prevent processes from running indefinitely.

 ## Interpreting the Output

-When running the script (`AutoCompilerUnitTest.py)`), you will get detailed output about the results of compiling and running the student's code.
+When running the script (`AutoGrader.py`), you will get detailed output about the results of compiling and running the student's code.
 Here’s how to interpret the different messages you might encounter:

 ### 1. **Unit Test Passed**
    - **Meaning**: The student's code compiled successfully, and all unit tests executed and passed without any errors.
    - **Action**: This indicates the code works as expected, and the logic meets the requirements of the assignment.

 ### 2. **Unit Test Failed**
-   - **Meaning**: The student's code compiled successfully, and the unit tests were executed, but one or more tests failed.
+   - **Meaning**: The student's code compiled successfully, but one or more tests failed.
    - **Details**: This means the student's code may have logical errors or incorrect behavior.
-The failure messages in the output provide more details, including what was expected and what was actually produced.
+Review the failure messages for more details.
    - **Example**:
      ```text
      Unit Test Failed: